inklin/react-todo-app/README.md

-# Todo app

-This is a todo-list app to learn React.JS.
+This is a Todo List React project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).